Plugin Registration

 , en_US

-Translations are stored in a dictionary, if you would like to override an existing string, you just need to use the same key in your translation file.
+Translations are stored in a dictionary.
+To override an existing string, use the same key in your translation file.

 Dependency Injection Container

 Kanboard uses Pimple, a simple PHP Dependency Injection Container.
-However, Kanboard can register any class in the container easily.
+However, Kanboard can easily register any class in the container.

-Those classes are available everywhere in the application and only one instance is created.
+These classes are available throughout the application, and only one instance is created.

-Here an example to register your own models in the container:
+Here is an example of registering your own models in the container:

 public function getClasses()